SysMedOs/AdipoAtlasScripts/README.md

-# Python scripts collection for AdipoAtlas project
+# Scripts collection for AdipoAtlas project

 - All scripts for data processing is in `DataProcessing` folder